shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 until two years ago or so.
 Suddenly, sometimes for seemingly no reason at all, I got blocks of text highlighted in bright yellow, and there was no way to get it back to normal other than restarting Emacs.
 What a PITA.
-And for the life of me I could not find out what was going on and how to disable it.
+And for the life of me I could not find out what was going on and how to fix it.

 Emacs uses mouse operations in combination with the Meta key for that secondary selection.
 Normally, window managers tend to eat those key combinations: